BlindGarret/cpp-docker-xcompile/README.md

 # Notes
 This is done through a simple docker image we build with the required prerequisites, as well as a set of small shell scripts to act as the CMD line of each dockerfile specifying build properties.
 These can absolutely be improved upon and optimized, this is just a proof of concept.

+# Docker on Windows
+Docker on windows requires you predesignate any volumes you intend to mount into the project.
+Go to the UI, under settings and add this repo under Resources>File Sharing.
+If you do not the system will quietly fail by not mounting the code into the project and nothing will be compiled.
+We do this mount, instead of a copy, in order to get the binaries back out after the build and it is absolutely a requirement.